COVID-19 Local Response Initiative

 Bloomberg Philanthropies is helping cities and states combat the devastating impact of COVID-19 on the wellbeing of residents and local economies.

-With the Johns Hopkins Bloomberg School of Public Health, the Bloomberg Harvard City Leadership Initiative, the National League of Cities, the United States Conference of Mayors, and National Association of City Transportation Officials, Bloomberg Philanthropies is helping mayors respond to the rapidly evolving COVID-19.
+With the Johns Hopkins Bloomberg School of Public Health, the Bloomberg Harvard City Leadership Initiative, the National League of Cities, the United States Conference of Mayors, and National Association of City Transportation Officials, Bloomberg Philanthropies is helping mayors respond.

-As the virus continues to spread through communities around the world, with devastating impact to local economies and the wellbeing of residents, City and State leaders have stepped up to lead the response.
-Bloomberg Philanthropies will work with partners to identify the needs and lessons learned from cities experiencing the outbreak in real time that can be shared with additional cities eager to get ahead of the virus’ spread.
+As the virus spread through communities around the world, with devastating impact to local economies and the wellbeing of residents, City and State leaders stepped up to lead the response.
+Bloomberg Philanthropies worked with partners to identify the needs and lessons learned from cities experiencing the outbreak in real time that can be shared with additional cities eager to get ahead of the virus’ spread.

 “Mayors are on the front lines of the biggest challenges facing the country, including the Coronavirus crisis.”